Coronavirus: Centre increases domestic flight operations to 60%

 The review was done after a total number of flights operated by commercial airlines in India crossed 1,000 flights a day in August.

-The Centre on Wednesday allowed airlines to increase their operating capacity of flights to 60% from the current 45% of the pre-Covid-19 numbers.
+The Centre on Wednesday allowed airlines to increase their operating capacity of flights to 60% from the current 45%.

 The review was done after a total number of flights operated by commercial airlines in India crossed 1,000 flights a day during the month of August, according to The Economic Times.
 On September 2, the Centre operated 1,122 departures and 1,120 arrivals in a day, Union minister Hardeep Singh Puri said.